5 creative patterns for your tiles

 5. Stacked tiles

-The stacked pattern is another way to set rectangular tiles.
+The stacked pattern is another way to set rectangular tiles (Evolution or Bright).
 Most commonly applied with subway tiles, stacked tiles is one of the easiest and also one of the most popular ways of installing them!
 If you want a clean and classic look, you should probably go for this kind of design.

 Because all tiles are aligned, the grout forms a grid.
 This works for both horizontal and vertical installations.
 This is an opportunity to choose a contrasting grout that will emphasize this grid effect and will give a pretty sleek look.